 A team of fully qualified counsellors, along with a training placement for a volunteer, trainee counsellor (we have two counsellors on site every day)

-A small classroom environment, where those unable to attend the main school can be supported
+A small learning environment, where those unable to attend the main school can be supported

-From January 2022, we will also be working alongside the MHST (Mental Health Support Team) in our area.
-This will bring added capacity via a MHST support practitioner working with us in school.
+Since January 2022, we have been working alongside the MHST (Mental Health Support Team) in our area.
+This has brought added capacity via a MHST support practitioner working with us in school.

 Mental Health Foundation – https://www.mentalhealth.org.uk/publications